maana-io/q-assistant-client/docs/interfaces/function.md

 # Interface: Function

+Function type - represents a Function in a service

 **`prop`** {string} graphqlFunctionType The GraphQL type for the Function.

 **`prop`** {boolean} [isPure] States the purity of a Function.